What is Active Release Technique (A.R.T)?

 Founded in 1988, A.R.T has been developed, refined, and patented by P. Michael Leahy, DC, CCSP.
 Dr. Leahy noticed that his patients’ symptoms seemed to be related to changes in their soft tissue that could be felt by hand.

-By observing how muscles, fascia, tendons, ligaments and nerves responded to different types of work, Dr. Leahy was able to consistently resolve over 90% of his patients’ problems.
-He currently is a staff member for the Denver Broncos healthcare team and teaches to certify health care providers all over the world to use A.R.T.
+By observing how muscles, fascia, tendons, ligaments, and nerves responded to different types of work, Dr. Leahy was able to consistently resolve over 90 percent of his patients’ problems.
+He currently is a staff member for the Denver Broncos healthcare team and teaches certification courses to health care providers all over the world to empower them to use A.R.T. with their patients.